henrikbostrom/crepes/README.md

 ### Conformal regressors and predictive systems

-The package implements *conformal regressors*, which transform point predictions produced by any underlying regression model into prediction intervals, for specified levels of confidence.
+The crepes Python package implements *conformal regressors*, which transform point predictions produced by any underlying regression model into prediction intervals, for specified levels of confidence.